 City Fertility operates an egg donor program to give recipients (and their partners if applicable) who cannot produce eggs, or are unable to use the eggs they produce, the opportunity to fall pregnant and have a baby.
-Donated eggs can also be used in surrogacy for gay couples or single men.
+Donated eggs can also be used in surrogacy for gender and sexually diverse people.

 The decision to use donated eggs is life-changing, and we strive to share as much information about the process as possible.
 Our fertility nurses provide ongoing support throughout the process and are available to discuss any issues or answer any questions you may have about our egg donor program and the procedures involved.